ItzRez021/BlogSite-Django/README.md

-BlogSite - Django Blog Platform
+# BlogSite - Django Blog Platform
-This is a fully-featured Django-based blogging platform with a clean and modular architecture.
+This is a **fully-featured Django-based blogging platform** with a clean and modular architecture.
 The project supports modern blogging features with a user-friendly interface.

-Features
+---

+#Features
 -Easy post creation and editing

--Category and tag support
+-**Category and tag support

--Commenting system
+-**Commenting system

--Search functionality
+-**Search functionality

--Responsive front-end design
+-**Responsive front-end design

 -Clean and modular Django structure

+---

-Security Notice
+# Security Notice

 For security reasons:

 -The SECRET_KEY and database credentials are not included in the public repository.